AWikia/Level/README.md

 Level is a font first invented for the xtreme drawboard based on System.
 Now available as a true type font for use in the web.

 ## Features
-- 5085 different glyphs (Of which 4013 are in BMP, 974 in SMP and 69 in SPUA-A) , supporting over 148 Languages plus Japanese (Extremely Limited Kanji Support), which consist of:
+- 5085 different glyphs (Of which 4013 are in BMP, 974 in SMP and 69 are Component) , supporting over 148 Languages plus Japanese (Extremely Limited Kanji Support), which consist of:
   - Basic Latin
   - Latin 1
   - Extended Latin A